VictorMwachi/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd command prints path to the current directory
+#pwd -command prints path to the current directory
+#ls- lists all files and directories in the current directory